REACT

 🚀 Novel RL Architecture

-Used an adaptation of the PPO (Proximal Policy Optimization) algorithm, tailored for the unique challenges of satellite attitude control.
+Adapted the PPO (Proximal Policy Optimization) algorithm for the unique challenges of satellite attitude control, including continuous action spaces and sparse reward signals in 3D rotational dynamics.

 ⚡ Robust Failure Handling

-Created adaptive policies capable of automatically detecting and compensating for actuator failures without explicit failure mode programming.
+Created adaptive policies capable of automatically detecting and compensating for reaction wheel failures — enabling attitude control with only 2 of 3 wheels operational, without explicit failure mode programming.

 📊 Comprehensive Evaluation